Hemiparesis is a slight weakness — such as mild loss of strength — in a leg, arm, or face. It can also be paralysis on one side of the body.

 - treated similarly

-Following diagnosis, your doctor can put together a treatment plan which may include physical and occupational therapies.
+Following diagnosis, a doctor can put together a treatment plan which may include physical and occupational therapies.
+Recovery is possible but may take weeks to months.